 The phonoligical loop is the compoenent of the working memory that deals with auditroy information (is called loop becuase information here can be repeated).
-There are two main component of the phonoligical loop: one for speech perception and one for speech production.
+There are two main component of the phonoligical loop: one for speech perception (passive store) and one for speech production (articulatory control process).
+Also there is the word-length effect: there is a worst performance with similar words rather than dissimilar one.

 The visual-spatial skecthcpad focuses on the process of visual information and, like the pohnoligicial loop shares a small and very limited memory storage.
+It is about the manipulation of visual patterns and spatial movements and is composed by visual cache (store inforamtion about form and color what) and inner scribe that process spatial movement informatio where.

 Since there is not actually any storage in the unitary stroage model it has been added in a second version oft the model the episodic buffer, which is a memory storage and create connection between the phonogical loop and the visual spatial sketchpad.
-Of course this model have some limitations and it de-emphasise top-down processing and there is component of the unitary store model for the others senses.
+Of course this model have some limitations and it de-emphasise top-down processing and there is component of the unitary store model for the others senses and is unclear how information from phonological loop and visual spatial sketchpad is combined.

 Semantic memory

+Information is store in the brain not randomly but with criteria.

-Semantic memory is the memory that does not contains details about location and time.
+Semantic memory is the memory that does not contains details about location and time and is about the meaning of concepts.

 There are different theories that try to give an explanation on how the memory is organised.

-The heirchicial concept theory suggests that concepts are saved in a hierchical structure based on superordinates concept, basic concept and subordinate concept.
-Superordinares concepts are general (like animals) while basic concepts are the one moslty used by us (as an example dog) because it gives us more information, while subordinate are very specific (like rotviller).
+The heirchicial concept theory suggests that concepts are saved in a hierchical structure based on superordinates categories, basic leveland subordinate categories.
+Superordinares concepts are general (like animals) while basic concepts are the one moslty used by us (as an example dog) because it gives us more information and are more interesting, while subordinate are very specific (like rotviller).
 A larger number of individuals tends to use basic concepts, while if I present to you different pictures of dog and I ask what is this you start using subordinate concepts becuase you are not confordable answer dog all the times.
 Expertise also influence hierchical concepts becuase dog experts tends to be more specific and use subordinates concepts rather than basic one.
 The limination of this theory is that it is too rigid.
+Some of the liminations of this theory focus on the fact that is too inflexibile and it exaggeraters how information is stored in semantic memory.

 Semantic organization theory is an evolution of hierchical concept theory and underline the idea that concepts are organised in semantic distance between them.
 As an example, there is a bigger difference if I ask you to memorize dog-house rather than dog-cat.
 This is because the nodes about dog and cat are relatively close by and when one is activie it activiates the close by nodes.
-But even this theory is imperfect because the same concept can have multiple activation depending on the context.
-This hyothesisi led to the creation of the hub-and-spoke model of x that shows that each concept have an single hub that is rigid, unflexible and contains the enchoclopedic information about a concept.
+This theory is based on the spreading activation theory that suggest that when a concept is activie the nodes close by are also activite.
+But even this theory is imperfect because the same concept can have multiple activation depending on the context, there are different representation of the same concept in semantic memory.
+This hyothesisi led to the creation of the hub-and-spoke model of patterson that shows that each concept have an single hub that is rigid, unflexible and contains the enchoclopedic information about a concept.
 But the hub is connected also to spokes, which are activation of a concept depeding on the general context.